Move your body: The immunity and health boosting power of exercise

 Exercise and Cancer Prevention

-A Finnish study done on twins found that exercise reduced mortality by 66% on the twins that exercised!
+A Finnish study done on twins found that exercise reduced mortality by 66% on the twins that exercised compared to the identical twin that didn’t.
+Same genes, different lifestyle choices, different outcomes.
 Twin studies are the golden standard when attempting to suss out the biology vs environment (lifestyle) factors.
-This study shows that mortality wasn’t really about genes at all – it was all about lifestyle choices.
+This study shows that mortality wasn’t really about genes at all – it was all about those lifestyle choices.

 Exercise effectively switches on cancer fighting and cancer protective genes and switches off cancer promoting genes.
 Even if certain genes predispose you to a particular disease or condition, lifestyle choices such as diet and exercise impact whether or not these genes are actually turned on or off.
 Biology is not destiny.